Citizenship in the Nation

 d.

-Choose a national monument that interests you.
-Using books, brochures,
+Choose a United States national monument that interests you.

 8.

 Name your representatives in the United States Congress.
-Write a letter to
+Write to your

-Show your letter, along with any response you receive, to your counselor.
+Show your correspondence, along with any response you receive, to your